Nov 30, 2022

 These hosting control panels provide you with all the options you need to configure your account.
 However, in most cases, you won’t get the chance to tweak your server’s actual settings, because other people are also using the same machine.

 With a VPS, on the other hand, you get a server environment all to yourself.
 In most cases, your host will only go so far as to set up basic server software – such as Apache or Nginx – and the rest is up to you.
+Additionally, you might want to install a control panel like Cyberpanel for easier management.
 That means you’ll probably need to go through a few extra steps to get your server ‘ready’, such as:

 When we talk about issuing commands to your server, we’re referring to something like this: